enasequence/read_docs/prog_12.md

 </RECEIPT>
 ```

-### Submit the XMLs using Webin XML and reports portal
+### Submit the XMLs using Webin submissions portal

-XMLs can also be submitted interactively using the [Webin XML and reports portal](prog_11.html).
+XMLs can also be submitted interactively using the [Webin submissions portal](prog_11.html).
-Please refer to the [Webin XML and reports portal](prog_11.html) document for an example how
+Please refer to the [Webin submissions portal](prog_11.html) document for an example how
 to submit a study using XML.
 Other types of XMLs can be submitted using the same approach.

 ### The Receipt XML